 Open Banking and Wealth Management

 Asset managers and custody customers can access the data reference using the so-called OpenWealth API.
 The API is an Application Programming Interface through which two or more computer programmes communicate with each other.
 Simply put, it is a type of software interface, offering a service to other pieces of software.
 In this way, the wealth manager represents the customer portfolios in a system.
-This allows the customer to share his or her data with the wealth manager and use it efficiently.

 Elevate Your Wealth Game: Empowering UHNWIs for Simplified Asset Management.
 Altoo Platform Preview

+This allows the customer to share his or her data with the wealth.
 In this way, wealth managers cooperate not only with their clients but also with the banks of their clients.
-“With the application case of external asset managers, we provide a foundation stone for Open Banking.
-The introduction of the OpenWealth API creates an important prerequisite for a new technological banking era,” says Tenzing Lamdark, Head of External Asset Management at Zürcher Kantonalbank.
-Customers can benefit from enhanced service offerings involving different financial services providers, such as banks, FinTechs, and insurance companies.
+With the application case of external asset managers, banking institutions such for example the Zürcher Kantonalbank provide a foundation stone for Open Banking.
+Clients can benefit from enhanced service offerings involving different financial services providers, such as banks, FinTechs, and insurance companies.
 The focus is on data confidentiality and data security, with the necessary technological safeguards.

 Benefits for Customers

-Open Banking business models contribute to a positive customer experience: a wide variety of financial service providers serve the customers.
+Open Banking business models contribute to a positive client experience: a wide variety of financial service providers serve the customers.
 It is therefore clearly in the customers interest to simplify and network this landscape.

 Obviously, financial institutions own and store large amounts of data instead of using it to drive innovation.
 Traditional banks have always been very conservative, since they benefited from the fact that they had exclusive access to their customers’ financial data.